ahmed4040400/the-door/README.md

 this is a software designed to connect a specific smart door to it's owner with to allow communication and control across internet connection

+### use cases

+the app has 2 main actors

+- door
+- door owner

+  #### door use cases

+  - the door can detect if it has been opened or closed or moved manually so it saves this event in some kind of storage with the angle movements

+  - the door will get commands from the door owner act on the command and then save this act as an event (done in the front end in another repo)

+  - the door can look for the auto close time and if in the time the door auto closes if opened

+  ### door owner use cases

+  - can send action command to the door (open - close - move to certain angle)
+  - set the auto close time of the door

 ## Installation

 ```bash